 Veneers are made out of a number of different materials.
 Some are made from a resin compound, while others are made from porcelain.

 So which is best?
 Many people say that porcelain veneers are more resistant to stain and better mimic natural teeth.
-Dr. Bigelow can properly recommend the appropriate kind of veneer to receive.
+Dr. Bigelow in Salt Lake City can properly recommend the appropriate kind of veneer to receive.

 Deciding To Get Them

 Veneers can change the appearance of your teeth and smile, which can be very important to many professional careers.
 But some people may have underlying dental problems that need a more lasting solution than a simple improvement of appearance.
 Consult with Dr. Bigelow to see if dental veneers are right for you.